husmus00/mano-src/README.md

 The program is designed with a console interface for ease of use, and since I envisioned this as a tool for use by students, I've added a little extra functionality in addition to the assembler and emulator, mainly a "debug" mode which steps through a program and shows the contents of the registers on each step.

 I've programmed it in the C# .NET Core ~3.1 framework~ (Updated to .NET Core 8.0 LTS) using Visual Studio.
-I've uploaded the .sln project file so you can open it in VS if you like, or you can just use the .cs files located in the "**ManoMachine**" directory.
+I've uploaded the .sln project file so you can open it in VS if you like, or you can just use the .cs files located in the "**src**" directory.

 A working executable for Windows is located in the "**Working Version**" directory.
 If you want to use this program on Mac or Linux, you can run it using the .NET Core framework which you can read about [here](https://docs.microsoft.com/en-us/dotnet/core/introduction) and download [here](https://dotnet.microsoft.com/download/dotnet-core) (Note that in this case you will only use the .cs files and not the rest of the VS project files).